matthew-egbert/rvit/docs/source/getting_started.rst

 1. Start RVIT
 -------------

-The code snippet below defines a simple model of particles moving in a random walk.
+The script below defines a simple model of particles moving in a random walk.
 The highlighted line with the call to :meth:`~rvit.core.init_rvit.init_rvit()`
 shows how rvit is started.